-Breakfast is the first meal of the day that a person eats hours after their last meal the previous night.
-Research highlights that children who regularly eat wholesome breakfast have better weight control, better muscle coordination, higher physical activity level, improved alertness and memory, improved cognitive and academic performance, and less school absenteeism (1)(2)(3).
+Breakfast is the first meal of the day, eaten several hours after the previous night’s dinner.
+Studies show that children who eat healthy and nutritious breakfast regularly have better weight management, improved muscle coordination, higher levels of physical activity, enhanced cognitive and academic performance, enhanced alertness and memory, and less school absenteeism (1)(2)(3).

 Tips To Make A Healthy Breakfast For Children